-Number Issue Action required Status 1.
-The trib decrease at the an early constant meeting for FRC Secretariat In progress - the FRC Secretariat to organise a time for the FRC to discuss the 2021 Peer Review results, with the 2022 AASB and AUASB Peer Review results.
+Number Issue Action required Owners Status 1.
+PEER REVIEW SURVEY The FRC Secretariat to set up an out of session meeting for the FRC to discuss the 2021 Peer Review Survey results and an approach to address the feedback received as appropriate.
+FRC Secretariat In progress - the FRC Secretariat to organise a time for the FRC to discuss the 2021 Peer Review results, with the 2022 AASB and AUASB Peer Review results.
 The FRC Secretariat to circulate Justin Williams' presentation to FRC members.
 FRC Secretariat Completed - FRC Secretariat circulated presentation to FRC members 9 September 2022.
-2. ACCOUNTING AND AUDITING STANDARDS FRC to invite Stewart Walters (HoTARAC) to FRC meetings, as appropriate, to bring public sector knowledge to the discussion.
+2. AUDI ACCOUNTING AND AUDITING STANDARDS FRC to invite Stewart Walters (HoTARAC) to FRC meetings, as appropriate, to bring public sector knowledge to the discussion.
 The FRC Secretariat has invited Mr Walters to the 23 November 2022 meeting to provide an update on HoTARAC's work.
 Ongoing - FRC Secretariat to invite Mr Walters when appropriate/requested.
 3. EXTENDED EXTERNAL REPORTING The FRC to further discuss the following, and other, sustainability matters: impact of sustainability on financial reporting (including recognition of contingent liabilities) the interaction of climate transition action plans with financial statements and reporting risks greenwashing.
 FRC In progress/Ongoing - discussion continued under item 6A of the 23 November 2022 meeting.
 The AASB to nominate one of its members to the Sustainability Standards Advisory Forum.
 AASB Keith Kendall and Bill Edge to provide a brief verbal update at the 23 November 2022 meeting.